DioxusLabs/dioxus/docs/guide/src/en/roadmap.md

 - ability to publish to github/netlify/vercel
 - bundling for iOS/Desktop/etc

-### LiveView / Server Component Support
+### Server Component Support

-The internal architecture of Dioxus was designed from day one to support the `LiveView` use-case, where a web server hosts a running app for each connected user.
-As of today, there is no first-class LiveView support – you'll need to wire this up yourself.

 While not currently fully implemented, the expectation is that LiveView apps can be a hybrid between Wasm and server-rendered where only portions of a page are "live" and the rest of the page is either server-rendered, statically generated, or handled by the host SPA.

+### Native rendering

+We are currently working on a native renderer for Dioxus using WGPU called [Blitz](https://github.com/DioxusLabs/blitz/).
+This will allow you to build apps that are rendered natively for iOS, Android, and Desktop.